-Today, the Maswik Lodge has 280 rooms divided between two different areas.
+Today, the Maswik Lodge is divided between two different areas.
 There’s Maswik North composed of 12, two-story buildings, and Maswik South made up of six, two-story buildings.
 What’s the difference?
-Maswik North’s rooms offer air conditioning while Maswik South is closed for a massive renovation.
+Maswik North’s rooms have not been updated whereas Maswik South reopens June 1, 2022 after undergoing a massive renovation.

 For coffee lovers, Maswik North rooms have a Keurig coffee maker.
 But don’t feel guilty about being a bad environmental steward and using the pod to make your coffee.
 The grounds and the K-Cup are shipped off to a facility that turns the grounds to compost and the cup to energy.